kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1939</span> Anticipating the likes of such brilliant leaders as Ferdinand Marcos, Joseph Estrada and Rodrigo Duterte, strangely prescient President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans."

-- <span class=year>1941</span> Maiden flight of Philippine Airlines, Asia's first national carrier, from Manila to Baguio is delayed for three hours while the crew frantically search for and wake up the hung-over pilot.
+- <span class=year>1941</span> Maiden flight of Philippine Airlines, Asia's first national carrier, from Manila to Baguio is delayed for more than three hours while the crew frantically search for and wake up the severely hungover pilot.

 ## Japanese Occupation (1941-1945)

-Japan entice the Filipinos to join its glorious Greater East Asia Co-Prosperity Sphere by bayonetting everyone to submission.
+Japan entice Filipinos to join its glorious Greater East Asia Co-Prosperity Sphere by bayonetting everyone to submission.

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of *kawaii* Hello Kitty toys and hentai porn.
 Filipinos opposed to deviant pornography retreat to Corregidor Island to make a last stand.